ShanaFoster/configure-ad/README.md

 </p>
 <p>

-"The image above shows PowerShell opened on the Windows 10 virtual machine via Remote Desktop, using the public IP address privided Mircosoft Azure.
-To launch PowerShell, I navigated to the start menu, selected Windows PowerShell and chose Run as Administrator".
+The image above shows PowerShell opened on the Windows 10 virtual machine via Remote Desktop, using the public IP address privided Mircosoft Azure.
+To launch PowerShell, I navigated to the start menu, selected Windows PowerShell and chose Run as Administrator.

 </p>
 <br />